Eivped/Self-Watering-System/README.md

 Thinking: If the moisture level is lower than X -> Open the water valve/run a water pump for X number of seconds.

-Our team have never createt a project like this before, so we are looking forward to continue on the project.
+Our team have never create a project like this before, so we are looking forward to continue on the project.

 ## Goals of our project
 - Setting up the raspberry and connect the soil moisture sensor